cespirit/rwbyquest-motion/README.md

 http://roosterteeth.com/home.php

 TO DO
+x Move images to imgur
-- Change all animations functions to take in a page object instead of options
-- Create showLayers function
-- Preload layer images
+x Change all animations functions to take in a page object instead of options x Create showLayers function x Preload layer images
 - Once JS finish preloading images, show START button
 - Finish up content variable pages with imgur links
 - Adjust timing
 - Other animation functions
-- Animation check, if none, default animation or show an error.
+- Animation check, if none, default animation or show an error
+- Clean up and refactor
 - Swap .js files in index for the app.min.js file